DryCreations/wsu-tunnel-app/README.md

   #### UI

-  #### Database
-    * Using https://github.com/mysqljs/mysql to access the database.
-    * You will need to enter a password in src/config.js.

-    1. git checkout -b test-branch
-    2. git branch
-    3. git push --set-upstream origin test-branch (only need upstream arg first tim)
-    4. [pull request] cli using URL or GitHub

   #### Pathfinding Algorithm

 ### Credits
 =======

 # Server #
 * Start before the client.
 * Run by executing `npm run start-server` in the root directory.
-* Run tests by execution `npm test` in the server directory.
 * Using https://github.com/mysqljs/mysql to access the database.
 * Using https://github.com/expressjs/express to run the server.